Magnesium and Brain Health

 Potential Roles of Magnesium in Brain Decline and Injury

-Another study found that based upon the National Health Research Institute Database of Taiwan that those that had used magnesium oxide were less likely to develop dementia.
-They further adjusted their data to compensate for various factors including age, gender, geography and economic variation, and they still found that the relationship to magnesium held true.
+Another study found that based on the National Health Research Institute Database of Taiwan that those that had used magnesium oxide were less likely to develop dementia.
+They further adjusted their data to compensate for various factors including age, gender, geography, and economic variation, and they still found that the relationship to magnesium held true.

 Furthermore, a study published in The Indian Journal of Neurotrama reported that magnesium decline is likely to play a role in the pathogenesis of traumatic brain injuries.
 The researchers found that those who were administered magnesium sulfate within 12 hours of their injury had a much greater chance of a favorable outcome with no observed significant adverse effects.